Bayesian estimation of covariate assisted principal regression for brain functional connectivity: Acknowledgements

 \section{Acknowledgements}

+The author is grateful to Drs.
+Xiaomeng Ju and Thaddeus Tarpey for helpful discussions and to the three reviewers and the editors for their constructive reviews of this manuscript.
+This work was supported by National Institutes of Health (NIH) grant 5 R01 MH099003.
 Data were provided by the Human Connectome Project, WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657) funded by the 16 NIH Institutes and Centers that support the NIH Blueprint for Neuroscience Research; and by the McDonnell Center for Systems Neuroscience at Washington University.